328: No Such Thing As A Romantic Lollipop

 There's people in China who still don't know what the Great Wall of China is, genuinely, because

 they've not been up in space, have they?
+So they've not been able to see exactly.

 I think the argument is, and I don't subscribe to it either, that he got the stories from other people and he wrote them down rather than him actually going and experiencing it.

 That's the argument, I think.
+Okay.

 Another guy who did go and experience the Mongols was this guy called William Rubrik, who was a bit of a Marco Polo.
+He was a Franciscan.

 We talked about Franciscans recently.
+He was a missionary.

 And he revealed to us a serious problem with the Khan dynasties, with the Mongol dynasties, which was alcoholism.
+So a lot of them had a real issue with this.

 He talked about this amazing thing called the Silver Tree of Karakoram in the Mongol capital.
+And it sounds extraordinary.

-So it was a huge, tall silver tree in the center, and it had a angel, sort of angel type fairy figure, with a trumpet on top of it and then it had lions all around it and the lions would spout a different drink from their mouths.
+So it was a huge, tall silver tree in the center, and it had an angel, sort of angel-type fairy figure, with a trumpet on top of it.
+And then it had lions all around it.

-So there were four lions and the lions produced grape wine, fermented mare's milk, rice wine and honey mead, depending on which you fancy.
+So there were four lions, and the lions produced grape wine, fermented mare's milk, rice wine, and honey mead, depending on which you fancy.

-And the way it worked, well the way it was supposed to work was that the angel on top of the fountain was an automaton and he blew some bellows at the bottom, it played a trumpet, servants rushed out and filled it.
+And the way it worked, well, the way it was supposed to work was that the angel on top of the fountain was an automaton.

-and so what there had to be was a man inside the trunk of the tree at all times with a trumpet who as soon as the emperor decided he wanted a drink had to blow the trumpet so it looked like the angel was blowing it and then everyone flocked in to refill it wow but then how amazing is that he'd have a party and there'd be a lion fountain spouting every drink of his choice that's so good really good that's amazing i probably would have replaced the mare's milk with like maybe sangria But that's just me.
+And so what there had to be was a man inside the trunk of the tree at all times with a trumpet, who as soon as the emperor decided he wanted a drink, had to blow the trumpet so it looked like the angel was blowing it.

+That's what I like.
 Yeah, maybe the later dynasties went there.

 It's like those magical machines that you get in Nando's, which have five different kinds of soft drink in them, basically.